DanLeyland/Hello-World/README.md

 # Hello-World
 In the beginning....
-This will be teh start of my training to become a software engineer.
+This will be the start of my training to become a software engineer.